fisheva/Eva-Theme/markdown/assets/assets/README-94c806b2-fdc21c77.md

 ```

 ### Issue
-Please note that this theme is still not perfect.
+Please note that this theme is still in Beta(β) release.
 If you find any inconsistency in any language, you can help by reporting issues [here](https://github.com/fisheva/Eva-code-themes).
-Thanks very much!
+Thanks for your issues !

 ### Encourage
 If you like this theme, would you please give me a [star ☆](https://github.com/fisheva/Eva-VSCode-Theme) as a reward.
 Thanks !
 O(∩_∩)O~